mandober/rust-debrief/rust/concepts/errors/errors.md

-# Errors
+# Error Handling

-- Error handling: exceptions don't exist, instead `Result<T, E>` for handling recoverable errors and `panic!` macro for unrecoverable.
+- Use Option, Result for recoverable, `panic!` macros for unrecoverable.
 - Clean exit: `panic!` prints a failure message, unwinds the stack, quits.
-- Unwinding the stack
-- Abrupt exit: immediate quit, leave
+- Abrupt exit: immediately quit without unwinding the stack

+Error Handling (EH) in Rust is done according to the severity of an error and thus generally divided into recoverable and unrecoverable errors.

 ## Unrecoverable errors

-When called `panic!` macro can start the exit sequence properly or just quit abruptly.
-The exit sequence stops the execution :
+Macros (like `panic!`) can perform the exit sequence properly or abruptly.
+The exit is induced by a "panic".

+Proper exit consists of a sequence of steps:
+- execution is stopped
-- prints a failure message
+- failure message is printed
-- unwinds the stack
+- the stack is unwound
 - quit

-To quit abruptly
-When unwinding is not wanted (one wants to quit immediately without cleanup)
+Abrupt exit skips the stack unwinding.
+It can be useful at times when a fast exit is needed without the cleanup.

-To abort on panic instead of unwinding, add
-`panic = 'abort'` to the `[profile]` section of `Cargo.toml`
+To abruptly abort on panic (instead of allowing stack unwinding), add `panic = 'abort'` to the `[profile]` section of `Cargo.toml`

 For example, if you want to abort on panic in release mode: